Today's Articles

 *Alice Randall was born on this date in 1959.
 She is an author and songwriter.

-In 2001, her first novel, The Wind Done Gone, became a New York Times bestseller and the subject of a first-amendment legal battle.
+In 2001, her first novel, The Wind Done Gone, became a New York Times bestseller and the subject of a First Amendment legal battle.
 Alice received the Free Spirit Award in 2001 and the Literature Award of Excellence from the Memphis Black Writers Conference in 2002.
-She was a finalist for the NAACP Image Award in 2002.
-The first Black woman in history to write a Number 1 country song.
+She was a finalist for the NAACP Image Award in 2002 and was the first Black woman in history to write a number-one country song.

 To Become a Conductor or Composer